pixelastic/talks.pixelastic.com/readme.md

-# www.pixelastic.com
+# talks.pixelastic.com

-This is the source code of the very simple website available at [www.pixelastic.com]() that tells the Internets a bit more about me and redirect the lost wanderer to some more interesting places.
+This is the source code of the very simple website available at [talks.pixelastic.com]() that keeps a list of all the talks I gave.